Rob Refsnyder Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Athletics' 6.07 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.01 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow 135 total home runs at a clip of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to surrender 135 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Medina makes the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.
+- Waldichuk (2-6) takes the mound for the Athletics in his 13th start of the season.
+He's put together a 6.66 ERA in 75 2/3 innings pitched, with 73 strikeouts.

-- The righty last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.
+- His most recent time out was on Saturday against the Minnesota Twins, when the lefty tossed 3 2/3 innings, surrendering three earned runs while allowing three hits.

-- The 24-year-old has put up an ERA of 6.34, with 8.7 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .272 batting average against him.
+- The 25-year-old has amassed an ERA of 6.66, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.